Current Fellows

 Photo

-Anna Anguissola is Associate Professor in Classical Archaeology at the University of Pisa.
-Prior to her appointment at Pisa, she taught and conducted research as a research associate at the Ludwig-Maximilians-University of Munich and at the Friedrich-Alexander-University of Erlangen-Nuremberg.
-Prof. Anguissola's central field of research is the visual culture of Greco-Roman antiquity, with a focus on the history and technique of ancient sculpture, the relationship between Greek and Roman art, architecture and urban development, and the reception of ancient art in later times.
-In addition, she has published widely on Greco-Roman discourse on the visual arts.
-She is the author of Supports in Roman Marble Sculpture: Workshop Practice and Modes of Viewing (Cambridge 2018), "Difficillima imitatio.
-Immagine e lessico delle copie tra Grecia e Roma (Rome 2012), Intimità a Pompei: Riservatezza, condivisione e prestigio negli ambienti ad alcova di Pompei (Berlin-Boston 2010).
-As a field archaeologist, she also coordinates prospections and excavations in Hierapolis (Phrygia) and in Pompeii.
+Anna Anguissola is Associate Professor of Classical Archaeology at the Università di Pisa.
+Prior to joining the University of Pisa, she served as a lecturing post-doctoral researcher at the Ludwig-Maximilians-Universität in Munich and as an Assistant Professor at the Friedrich-Alexander-Universität of Erlangen-Nuremberg.
+Her principal research on Graeco-Roman visual culture has focused on the history and techniques of ancient sculpture, the relationship between Greek and Roman art, architectural technologies and urban development, and the reception of classical art in later periods.
+She has also written extensively on the Greek and Latin discourses on the visual arts, their language, and historical framework.
+She is the author of Supports in Roman Marble Sculpture: Workshop Practice and Modes of Viewing (Cambridge 2018), "Difficillima imitatio”.
+Immagine e lessico delle copie tra Grecia e Roma (Rome 2012), and Intimità a Pompei: Riservatezza, condivisione e prestigio negli ambienti ad alcova di Pompei (Berlin-Boston 2010).
+As a field archaeologist, she coordinates survey and excavations in Hierapolis (Phrygia) and in Pompeii.

 Prof. Anguissola's fellowship in Basel took place from 2 September to 19 October 2021.